Battle for Azeroth and the up and coming Shadowlands. Plenty of stuff to burn down, you pyromaniac.

-This Fire Mage guide is primarily intended for use at level 90.
-However, the principals will still apply during the leveling process.
+This Fire Mage guide is primarily intended for use at Max Level in dungeons and raids.
 If you’re looking for advice on leveling your Mage, check out our Mage Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, take a look at our favorite in-game leveling guide.

 Other Mage Guides:

 At certain times you might value one talent over another, such as if you will be fighting groups or singles.
 You can change then in a rested XP area (such as a city or Inn,) but for in dungeon/raid use you should keep a stack of Tome of the Clear Mind handy for easy talent switches.
 BTW – that same tome will also let you rearrange your essences.